 Before you get too excited, let’s look at the differences between the Disney Springs hotels and the Disney resorts because these may have a big impact on your Disney vacation.
 These disadvantages include:

 - You can not get the Disney Dining Plan if you stay at one of these non-Disney hotels.
-(Please note that the Disney Dining Plan is currently unavailable to everyone in 2020 due to the COVID precautions.)
+(Please note that the Disney Dining Plan has not yet returned after the COVID pandemic.)

 - You can’t use Disney’s MagicBands to open your hotel room door, like you can at the Disney owned hotels.